 Add to the latter worrisome mix a police service that still doesn’t take racism and far-right ideology seriously and a disturbing picture emerges.

-The police service of Häme is an unfortunate disappointing example of how biased the Finnish police service is when it welcomed Asikkala-Turva’s activity despite the fact that one of its members has a criminal record.
+The police service of Häme is an unfortunate disappointing example of how biased the Finnish police service is when it welcomed Asikkala-Turva’s vigilante gang activity despite the fact that one of its members has a criminal record.

 National Police Commissioner Seppo Kolehmainen hasn’t done any better either.
-He stated that street patrol gangs are fine as long as they didn’t break the law.
+He stated that vigilante gangs are fine as long as they didn’t break the law.
 “It’s a positive matter that [Finnish] citizens [note: migrants are excluded] are interested in their neighborhood’s security and take part and debate in such matters,” he was quoted as saying in Helsingin Sanomat.